wifi

 Return value

-The 2-letter country code from the ISO 3166 standard, or null
+A promise that resolves to the 2-letter country code from the ISO 3166 standard, or null

 if not set.